 These types of cyberattacks are unique because they require the user to take action by clicking a link or opening an attachment to work.
 Training users to detect the signs of credential theft can prevent users from taking these actions, stopping imposter risks in their tracks.

 Preventing insider threats like negligent workers, malicious insiders, and credential thieves can save healthcare organizations millions.
 In fact, the faster an incident is contained, the less expensive it is to remediate.
 According to the Ponemon report, it takes an average of over two months – 77 days – to contain an insider incident across all industries.
+And with many points of entry for the average employee – an EHR, Salesforce, Office 365, etc. – monitoring users for suspicious activity should be a top priority.

 The Ponemon report also found that the longer it took to contain an insider incident, the more expensive it was.
 Organizations that took more than 90 days to contain an insider attack experienced the highest mitigation costs – $13.71 million in contrast to $7.12 million for systems that discovered the incident within 90 days.
 For the health and pharmaceutical sectors, it costs $10.81 million on average to remediate.